- Hair Blog

 I attended a dance school and every recital our hair had to be laid and brushed back into an elegant bun.
 I never liked the style when I was young, but as I grew older, I started to see they are undoubtedly beautiful for any occasion.

 When planning the perfect bun, reflect on the angles of the bun.
-Try tuning up your bun with a high topknot and a Chinese bang or try a low bun with a few strands sticking out to gives it a more angelic feel.
+Try turning up your bun with a high topknot and a Chinese bang or try a low bun with a few strands sticking out to gives it a more angelic feel.
 Buns always give off a sophisticated look.

 If you are looking to accomplish a basic bun and don’t already know how to do so, don’t fret.
 Grab a ponytail holder or hair tie and brush all your hair back evenly.
 Whether low or high depends on you and where you want the bun located.
 Once you have put the ponytail in place, comb the hair out in opposite directions of each other and begin to wrap the hair around evenly and add another hair tie for security.